marielouisety/IT-5103N-Advanced-Mobile-Software-Development/README.md

 **Activity 2: Component Scavenger Hunt**

-Objective: Explore and use basic React Native components in a single code
+Objective: Explore and use basic React Native components in a single app
 Instructions:
 1. Create a new screen called ComponentShowcase.
 2. Use the following components: Text, Button, Image, ScrollView.